goldrieve/vsgseq2/README.md

 We use Nextflow/Conda to install dependencies, please install Nextflow as described [here](https://nf-co.re/docs/usage/installation) then run the following command to ensure everything is working:

 ```
-nextflow run goldrieve/vsgseq2 -r main
+nextflow run goldrieve/vsgseq2 -r main --outdir results
 ```

 This will produce a directory called results which will contain analysis of synthetic demo data, described in detail below.

-## Input Files

-main.nf takes both single and paired-end sequencing reads, in FASTQ format.
+vsgseq2 takes both single and paired-end sequencing reads, in FASTQ format.
 Define the location of the reads in the samplesheet.csv and start the run!

 ## Quick start
-vsgseq2 is implemented using Nextflow, which is installed as part of the vsgseq2.yml.
+vsgseq2 is implemented using Nextflow which will install dependencies via conda.

-To test the installation, use synthetic Illumina data for six samples which are stored in data/reads:
+To test the installation, use synthetic Illumina data for six samples. vsgseq2 will run on these files by default, unless specified otherwise.

 - Paired reads:2 early, 2 late.
 - Single end reads: 1 early and 1 late.

-To run vsgseq2 on the tutorial data, simply enter
+To run vsgseq2 on the tutorial data, run:

 ```
-nextflow run main.nf --outdir tutorial_results
+nextflow run goldrieve/vsgseq2 -r main --outdir tutorial_results
 ```

 This will create the directory __tutorial_results__ which will contain 4 subdirectories